TobikoData/sqlmesh/docs/quick_start.md

 ```

 ## 4. Plan and apply updates
-Once this change is made, we can preview it using plan to understand the impact it had.
+Once this change is made, we can preview it using the `sqlmesh plan` command to understand the impact it had.

 Run `sqlmesh plan dev` and hit `Enter` to leave the backfill start and end dates empty:

 ```bash
 (.env) [user@computer sqlmesh-example]$ sqlmesh plan dev